msalibian/PreferentialMovement/README.md

 trend <- 0
 ```

-Next we specify the parameters that determine the movement/sampler properties:
+Next we specify the parameters that determine the movement/sampler properties.
+Please refer to the paper for more details on the model and its parameters.

 ``` r
 # is starting location random?
 (0 = yes and >0 multivariate normal with